Please find the comprehensive carbon footprint calculation here, showing that the ICRS 2022 managed to be carbon neutral.

-We are striving to make the 14th ICRS 2021 VIRTUAL carbon neutral.
-Then, we want to implement the 15th ICRS 2022 IN-PERSON in Bremen as sustainable and climate-friendly as possible, in the best case also carbon neutral.
+This year, we envision to organize the 15th ICRS 2022 IN-PERSON event in Bremen as sustainable and climate-friendly as possible, in the best case also carbon neutral, but this depends on supporters and sponsors.

 For both events, we cooperate with local partners in the areas of sustainable management, energy efficiency, renewable energies, and carbon-offsetting.